 2. After leaving the baggage reclaim area

 You are informed that in the event of an incident (loss, delay or damage) involving your checked baggage, before leaving the baggage hall you must go to the Incident Desk in the baggage reclaim area to put your complaint in writing and fill in a Property Irregularity Report (PIR).
 This is a mandatory requirement for recording the occurrence and allows the airline to process the incident.
-If a PIR is not filled in, the company will not assume liability for the baggage in accordance with Article 31.1 of the Convention for the Unification of Certain Rules for International Carriage by Air done at Montreal on 28 May 1999 and Article 3.1 of Convention Regulation (EC) 2027/97 of 9 October 1997.
+If a PIR is not filled in, the company will not assume liability for the baggage in accordance with Article 31.1 of the Convention for the Unification of Certain Rules for International Carriage by Air done at Montreal on 28 May 1999 and Article 3.1 of Council Regulation (EC) 2027/97 of 9 October 1997.

 3. Minor damages

 In accordance with art.
 17.2 of The Montreal Convention, carriers will not be liable for the damages resulting from the nature, inherent defect or a vice of the baggage.